dits-family-cookbook/dits-family-cookbook.github.io/recipes/breads/mas-bread-loaf-yudane.md

 # Directions

-1. This recipe makes 2 loaves
+This recipe makes 2 loaves.

+### Yudane

+1. Make the yudane the night before by mixing the flour and boiling water in a medium sized bowl, cover with cling wrap, let sit for an hour, then refrigerate overnight.

+### Next Day

 1. Heat milk and butter to melt.
 Let cool.
 1. Pour 1/4 cup warm water in small bowl with sugar.
 Add yeast.
 Stir.
 Set aside for 5 minutes.
 1. In large bowl pour in milk & butter mixture, salt, and yeast mixture.